DanielGueckelhorn/TEM2DDSCAT/README.md

 ## Citation

-If you use this code, please ensure you cite the original work that underpins this tool.
-Details about the publication will be added here later.
+If you use this code, please ensure you cite the [original work](https://opg.optica.org/oe/fulltext.cfm?uri=oe-32-22-37994&id=561240) that underpins this tool.

 ---